 - Close to interesting architecture

 Why it’s awesome: Merlion Park is a major landmark in Singapore.
 Opened in 1964, it contains the original Merlion statue.
 The Merlion is a symbol of Singapore, designed with the head of a lion and the body of a fish.
 It represents Singapore’s early beginnings as a fishing village and the original name of Singapora (Lion City).
 The tall statue sprays water from its mouth, taking pride of place in the leafy park.
 There’s also a smaller Merlion statue within the park, known as the Merlion Cub.
-There’s no charge to visit the park and see the famous statues.
+There’s no charge to visit the park and see the famous statues which is perfect for travellers worried about the expenses in Singapore.

 What to do there: Take lots of pictures of the statuesque Merlion and smaller Merlion Cub and admire the views of the river, the nearby skyscrapers towering over the park, and the even closer colonial architectural gem of One Fullerton Hotel.
 Cross the Esplanade Bridge for even more great views and find a quiet spot in the park to sit for a while in peaceful contemplation.
 While you’ll spot the Merlion symbol on many things, from promotional materials to souvenirs, there are a further six official Merlion statues around the country if you want to spot even more depictions of the emblematic mythical creatures.